 And there was Simon Girty, the renegade, who saw white men burned at the stake and whooped with the Indians to see them burn.
 His eyes were green, like a catamount’s, and the stains on his hunting shirt did not come from the blood of the deer.

 Stephen Vincent Benet, The Devil and Daniel Webster

 In his short story The Devil and Daniel Webster, Benet has Satan conjure up the damned souls of 12 villains from American history to serve as a jury in the case of Satan v.
 Jabez Stone.
 Only seven of these entities are named.
 This is beginning of a series to give short biographies on each of these figures.

-Born in 1741 on the Pennsylvania frontier in 1741, Girty’s life took a sharp turn when he and his brothers were captured by the Seneca and adopted by them.
+Born in 1741 on the Pennsylvania frontier, Girty’s life took a sharp turn when he and his brothers were captured by the Seneca and adopted by them.
 It would be seven years before Girty was able to return to his family.
 By that time Girty was a Seneca in all but skin color.
 At the outset of the American Revolution Girty supported the patriots, but eventually became a loyalist.
 Frontier patriots regarded him as a turncoat and renegade.

 On January 1, 1779 Girty and fellow loyalist Alexander McKee led a large group of Indians in an ambush of a group of patriots returning from a trip to New Orleans near present Dayton, Kentucky.
 Few of the patriots survived the ambush and the subsequent massacre. (more…)